 π Shared Libraries Overview

 FireMUDβs microservices share a set of utility classes and data transfer objects so each service can stay lightweight and consistent.
 The common library is published as a Gradle artifact and reused by all modules.
-It is released under the group ID net.firedevops.firemud.shared
+It is released under the group ID net.firedevops.firemud.shared with the artifact ID firemud-common.

 π Common DTOs & Error Handling